SmollClover/Kioshi/README.md

 # Kioshi

+## The Bot is still in development and is not functional currently!

 ### A Simple Discord Bot that handles Perks for Server Boosters

 > This Bot was designed for personal use.
 There's no guarantee for it to be stable when used by someone else